 The reason for the difference lies in the fact that there are 52 weeks per year and 12 months per year.
 Bi-weekly payments will have you making 26 payments per year, and monthly payments will have you making 12 payments per year.
 Since bi-weekly payments are half what monthly payments would be on the same mortgage, you end up making the equivalent of one extra monthly payment each year on a bi-weekly plan.

 You may not want to commit to a bi-weekly plan, so instead you can opt to make extra payments whenever you have some extra cash.
-Our Loan Length Calculator can show you the effect of making extra payments on your mortgage.

 By far the most common fixed-rate mortgage term is 30 years, but you can opt for a 10, 15, or 20 year fixed rate mortgage.
-Our mortgage payment calculator can show you the difference in payment amounts with various term lengths.

 Mortgage acceleration plans are becoming more and more popular these days.
 One such plan is called the Money Merge Account.
 We won’t go into the details of these plans here, but many people find them useful.
 Before looking into them, you should know that there is some debate over whether they are truly beneficial to homeowners, but we’ll leave that up to you to decide.

 INVESTMENT AS A MEANS TO PAYING OFF YOUR MORTGAGE